airium/CountGeekbench/README.md

 Checking keywords... use 100 of 43520 found results Fetching the links of results...
 OK
 Fetching the scores of results...
 OK
-Using 93of100 results within 2 standard deviations
+Using 93 of 100 results within 2 standard deviations

     Avg score       st       mt    ratio
     integer :     5028    24655     4.90